Yuchen971/Yuchen971-Image-cut-mat-with-ai/README.md

 If you encounter any issues or have questions:
 1. Check the [Issues](https://github.com/Yuchen971/Yuchen971-Image-cut-mat-with-ai/issues) page
-2. Create a new issue with detailed description
+2. Create a new issue with a detailed description, and I probably won't reply
 3. Include system information and error messages if applicable

----

-**Made with ❤️ for efficient image processing**